-As we step back from a hectic week at HOW, we see 4 key takeaways about the future of creativity
+As we step back from a hectic week at HOW, we can see 4 key takeaways about the future of creativity.

 The theme at HOW Design Live 2019 in Chicago last week was “The Future of Creativity”.
 Many of the keynotes and breakout sessions focused on the different ways creativity and design will evolve in the future.
 As we step back from a hectic week at HOW, we can see 4 key takeaways about the future of creativity: